sebastian-eichelbaum/module-graph-tool/README.md

 A tool that helps analyzing the dependency structure of module-based C++ project that uses CMake+clang/gcc.

+> [!IMPORTANT]
+>
+> -   This is basically a hack.
+It took me a few hours to put this together.
+It helped me to uncover some circular dependency issues in my code.
+It might help you too, but it will, most likely, not cover all the edge cases you might have.
+> -   This is designed to be a temporary solution.
+As C++ tooling gets better and better every minute, it is just a matter of time until this tool is obsolete.

 ## About

 #### The Problem